namtrhg/hailstone-test/README.md

 This is a simple Tic-Tac-Toe game implemented in React.

+## Questions?

+- How much time did you spend on the coding challenge?: About 8 hours.
+- What would you improve if you could spend more time on this coding challenge?: I would make the app responsive and write more unit tests.

 ## How to Play

 1. Clone this repository to your local machine.